liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/01-portlets-intro.markdown

 All of the
-[ways to develop web front-ends](/docs/7-2/appdev/-/knowledge_base/a/web-front-ends) on @product@ involve portlets.
+[ways to develop web front-ends](/docs/7-2/appdev/-/knowledge_base/a/web-front-ends) on @sharepoint@ involve portlets.
 The JavaScript-based widgets use Liferay's JS Portlet Extender behind the scenes and the Java-based web front-ends are explicitly portlets.
 All of the web front-end types vary in their support of Portlet 3.0,